Guide for sustainable artistic work at the Theatre Academy

 • In cooperation with the stage manager, plan for the reuse and dismantling of the set before purchasing.
 Permanent storage is usually not possible because there is little storage space.

-Stage department’s own ecological choices
+Stage department’s own ecological choices:

 When the stage design students have presented their preliminary plans in the production meeting, we will find out together about the necessary materials and their prices, availability and ecological compatibility.
 Often the student has reasons for the desired implementation, but if we have, for example, a bad experience with some material, we offer alternatives.
 We also negotiate with the supervising teacher, and a solution to, for example, a more ecological alternative can often be found.